hyperledger-archives/indy-sdk/doc/design/005-dkms/DKMS Design and Architecture V3.md

 1. **No single point of failure.** With DKMS, there is no central CA or other registration authority whose failure can jeopardize large swaths of users.

-2. **Interoperability. **DKMS will enable any two identity owners and their applications to perform key exchange and create encrypted P2P connections without reliance on proprietary software, service providers, or federations.
+2. **Interoperability.** DKMS will enable any two identity owners and their applications to perform key exchange and create encrypted P2P connections without reliance on proprietary software, service providers, or federations.

-3. **Resilient trust infrastructure****. **DKMS incorporates all the advantages of distributed ledger technology for decentralized access to cryptographically verifiable data.
+3. **Resilient trust infrastructure.** DKMS incorporates all the advantages of distributed ledger technology for decentralized access to cryptographically verifiable data.
 It then adds on top of it a distributed web of trust where any peer can exchange keys, form connections, and issue/accept verifiable credentials from any other peer.

 4. **Key recovery.** Rather than app-specific or domain-specific key recovery solutions, DKMS can build robust key recovery directly into the infrastructure, including agent-automated encrypted backup, DKMS key escrow services, and social recovery of keys, for example by backing up or sharding keys across trusted DKMS connections and agents.